Fees and lodgement

 Checklist of what to include

-Make sure your application includes all the required information and documents:
+Make sure your request includes all the required information and documents:

-- evidence of the death (original or certified copy)
+- evidence of the name change or correct name (original or certified copy)

 - payment by cheque (if applicable).